christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-mac-osx.markdown

 Troubleshooting :

-I had some errors :
+A few help on common errors :

 Undefined symbols for architecture x86_64:   "cv::imread

-=> I cleaned all the opencv
+=> Clean all the opencv before re-installing it

     sudo make uninstall #in the opencv build repo (if you installed from source) brew uninstall opencv